staxmanade/boxen-vertigo/README.md

 # Our Boxen

-This is a template Boxen project designed for your organization to fork and modify appropriately.
+This is a fork of the template Boxen project designed for your organization to fork and modify appropriately.

 The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
-This repository template is just a basic example of _how_ to do things with them.

 ## Getting Started